thehunmonkgroup/multi-entity-debugger/README.md

 * Groups messages by entity *(an entity can be any sensible unit)*
 * Lists messages received for each entity in chronological order
+* Easy navigation between entities
-* Single click switching between different entity message lists
+    * Single click
+    * Keyboard shortcuts
 * Simple mechanisms for sending message data to the debugger

 ## Installation